First held in November 2014, the Eitorf institute is a the longest one in Germany

 Canadian pianist Alan Fraser gives master classes and recitals worldwide and conducts ongoing research and refinement on the ideas put forth in his three books,

 (also in DVD),

 and All Thumbs: Well-Coordinated Piano Technique.

 He is at work on several new volumes.

 Visit here for more on Alan Fraser.

 Michael Klatte is a pianist, organist and Feldenkrais practitioner who has been interested in the relationship of movement to music performance for many years.
-He has taken on the monumental task of translating Alan Fraser's books on piano technique into German, and has already finished Honing the Pianistic Self-Image.
+He has taken on the monumental task of translating Alan Fraser's books on piano technique into German, and has already finished Honing the Pianistic Self-Image, to be published by Staccato Verlag, Dussledorf, in March 2018.
 He has been studying piano with Fraser for several years and has translated for many of his workshops.
 Michael is a professor of piano at the Eitorf Music School, and is the organizer of the Eitorf Alan Fraser Piano Institute.

 Contact Michael Klatte.